redbear/STM32-Arduino/README.md

 Workaround: Flash the default firmware (RBDuo_ES2-Arduino.bin) using the RBLink to the board to reset it to the default state at this moment.

+2. Arduino IDE 1.6.6 incompatible at this moment.

+3. BLE API is in progress.